Skip to content

 The ongoing revolution enabled via containerization, virtualization, and new orchestration models has dramatically changed how applications and services are delivered and managed across the computing industry.
 This revolution has established a new ecosystem of tools and techniques with new, flexible and agile approaches, and continues to gain traction in the HPC community.
 In addition to HPC-optimized container runtimes, emerging technologies like Kubernetes create a new set of opportunities and challenges.
 While adoption is growing, questions regarding best practices, foundational concepts, tools, and standards remain.

 Our goal is to promote the adoption of these tools and introspect the impact of this new ecosystem on HPC use cases.
 This workshop serves as a key venue for presenting late-breaking research, sharing experiences and best practices, and fostering collaboration in this field.
-Our sixth workshop iteration will continue to emphasize real-world experiences and challenges in adopting and optimizing these new approaches for HPC.
+Our seventh workshop iteration will continue to emphasize real-world experiences and challenges in adopting and optimizing these new approaches for HPC.

 Scope

-The scope of this workshop is to better understand and improve paradigms around containerization, virtualization and orchestration for HPC use cases.
+The scope of this workshop is to better understand and improve paradigms around containerization, virtualization and orchestration for HPC and AI use cases.
 The most well-known approaches are containers and virtualization, but anything to further these goals is welcome.

 Topics include but are not limited to:

-- Container runtimes, virtual machine (VM) implementations, and other related technologies (e.g. unikernels, WebAssembly)
+• Container runtimes, virtual machine (VM) implementations, and other related technologies (e.g. unikernels, WebAssembly)

-- Container and VM image management and curation, including distribution and archiving
+• Container and VM image management and curation, including distribution and archiving

-- Perspectives on container outreach - convincing native application users/devs to make the jump
+• Perspectives on container outreach - convincing native application users/devs to make the jump

 Workshop format